Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/welcome-slingshot.md

 ## How can I get Slingshot?

 Slingshot is available on any platform with a seamless experience no matter what device you are on – without sacrificing features.
-Get Slingshot on the Web, MacOS, Windows, iOS and Android today.
+Get Slingshot on the Web, macOS, Windows, iOS and Android today.

 <br/>
 <br/>